merwan7/Japanese-JSON/README.md

 Japanese syllabary in JSON format
 =================================

 There are a few transformation functions that you can use in transform.js -- you can use them as an example on how to generate files that might be more useful to you.

-This is obviously a work in progress:
+This is obviously a work in progress.
+In the future, I will be working on these aspects of the data set:

 - Verifying Kunrei-shiki romanization (ISO 3602) for rōmaji interpretations of the characters.
 - Looking at possibly organizing things in different schemas for easier uses.
 - My goal is to add modern Kanji as well, although obviously this will take a longer time.

 Please contact me if you have suggestions, ideas or any questions.

+You can use this data by installing it from npm like this:

+`npm i japanese-json`

 Overview
 ---------